-Dr. Sperling specializes in surgery for hearing restoration.
+Dr Neil Sperling specializes in surgery for hearing restoration.
 He is involved in research to improve hearing health care, for patients with otosclerosis and other ear conditions at the New York Otolaryngology Group with two locations in NYC and one location in Staten Island, NY.

 Dr. Sperling is the Medical Director of Hearing Healthcare and Technologies for the Department of Otolaryngology at Lenox Hill Hospital.
 He is the part president of the New York Otological Society.
 He served as the Director of Otology (Ear Surgery) at SUNY-Downstate College of Medicine from 1991-2010.
 He also serves on the teaching faculty at the Causse Ear Hospital in France, one of the most innovative and experienced centers in the world for Ear surgery and Stapedectomy surgery.

 Dr. Sperling graduated with honors from New York Medical College.
 He completed his post-graduate residency in Otolaryngology / Head and Neck Surgery at the New York Eye and Ear Infirmary and a Fellowship in Otologic surgery and research at the Minnesota Ear Clinic and the University of Minnesota in Minneapolis.

 Dr. Sperling is the author of numerous medical publications and has edited several textbooks.
 He has been elected to the New York Otologic Society a group of New York ear experts.
 He has served on local and national committees including the committee on applicants for the American College of Surgeons, and the implantable devices sub-committee of the American Academy of Otolaryngology-Head and Neck Surgery.

 Dr. Sperling’s textbook on Otosclerosis:

 “If you want a physician of intensely high skill who can operate through a keyhole slit a few millimeters across and replace the minute ossicles of the ear with titanium parts, then you go see Dr Sperling.” p.
 132